Birth Plan Template: 5 Key Factors to Include in your Birth Plan

 Every woman is unique and every birth plan is unique.

-This is not to tell you how to write a birth plan...
+And this blog is not to tell you how to write your birth plan...

-It's to share some considerations that may help you in the process of creating your own unique, gentle birth plan.
+It's to share some considerations that may help you in the process of developing your own unique, gentle birth and breastfeeding plan.

-And of course, it's important to acknowledge that things don't always go to plan.....
+And of course, now would be a good time to acknowledge that things don't always go to plan.....

-But if you take the time make a birth plan, you'll be increasing your knowledge about what some of the common complications are, what's likely to be recommended for you and most importantly, what's important to you.
+However, if you take the time to make a birth plan, you'll be increasing your knowledge in relation to the types of complications commonly experienced by women, you'll gain a valuable insight into what's likely to be recommended for you and most importantly, you'll start to get a clear picture of what's most important to YOU!

-Let's talk about the 5 Key Factors you may like to consider for your Birth Plan...
+Let's talk about the 5 Key Factors you may like to consider for your Birth (and Breastfeeding) Plan...

 Key Factor #1: Routine Vaginal Examinations